nest-desktop/nest-desktop/docs/user/setup.rst

 .. note::

   It only starts NEST Desktop without NEST Server.
-  If you want to start front end with back ends, you can use Docker-compose :doc:`here </deployer/deploy-docker>`.
+  If you want to both together (front end and back end), you can use Docker Compose, which is documented :doc:`here </deployer/deploy-docker>`.

 .. rubric:: Arguments

-You can find help text of docker arguments by :code:`docker run --help`.
+You can find the help texts of docker arguments by :code:`docker run --help`.

 +----+-------------------------------------------+
 | -p | Publish a container's port(s) to the host |